|

 Conditional

-the amounts Medicare has paid to the injured worker (IW) for treatment that may
+indicating the amounts Medicare has paid to the injured worker (IW) for

 Death

-occupational disease contracted in the course of, and arising out of the IW’s
+occupational disease (OD) contracted in the course of, and arising out of the

 Disabled

-benefits received by permanently and totally disabled IWs whose benefits fall
+the benefits received by permanently and totally disabled IWs whose benefits

 index.